kazuhiro1017/towel_homepage/README.md

 * Description

   This is towel company's website that was written in haml, scss and jQuery.
 This website has mainly six pages that are toppage, service, item, about, access and recruit.
-I just finished to create website form, so I and compapy will update soon website more simple to use and comfortable.
+I just finished to create website form, so I and company will update soon website more simple to use and comfortable.
 For instance, web-shop that is able to use credit cards and ... crypto currency haha.
 Thank you so much for reading.
 Have a good day.

 * Author